Companies Act

 • When the Audit Committee debates the auditor’s report, key management personnel have a right to be heard.
 They are not, however, eligible to vote.
 Key Management Personnel are obligated by Section 189(2) to report to the firm, within a month of their appointment, any concerns or interests regarding the other associations that need to be listed in the register.

 • In addition to signing contracts, notices, checks, and other essential paperwork on behalf of the business as permitted by the board of directors, KMPs are also accountable for adhering to the Companies Act, which classifies them as “officers in default” if the company defaults.
-In such a scenario, any KMP must prioritize compliance with the applicable statute, guidelines, and regulations.
+In such a scenario, any KMP must prioritize compliance with the applicable statutes, guidelines, and regulations.

 Is It Necessary to Appoint a Key Personnel Manager?